NbAiLab/notram/guides/corpus_v2_summary.md

 | **Total Unique Norwegian**|  |  | **256GB** |

 ## Other Languages
+It is often beneficial for training to add similar languages.
+These are all from open sources and is converted to the internal jsonl-format.
 | Sources  |  Swedish GB | Danish GB | English  GB |
 | -------- |   :-----|   :-----|:-----|
 | Library books/newspapers | 0.5|  1.0|  5.0|